mrdulin/grpc-go-cnode/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mrdulin/grpc-go-cnode)](https://goreportcard.com/report/github.com/mrdulin/grpc-go-cnode)
 ![GitHub](https://img.shields.io/github/license/mrdulin/grpc-go-cnode)

-A Go gRPC server for [CNode](https://cnodejs.org) community built on the top of RESTful API.
+A Go gRPC server for [CNode](https://cnodejs.org) community built on the top of [RESTful API](https://cnodejs.org/api).

-*This project just for teaching, DON'T use in production.*
+*This project is just for teaching, NOT production ready.*

 After modifying the `.proto` files, need to re-compile protocol buffers.
 It will generate the service interfaces, models for the server side and service interfaces for client side.